What is Zyn? Doctors share health concerns of the popular and controversial nicotine pouch

 "If you do not currently use nicotine, ZYN is not for you," the brand's website declares.
 Users of the website must verify their age before perusing the page.

-Kumar told CBS New York that the pouches are "marketed as being products that can help you quit smoking," but siad that experts "have no data to substantiate that."
+Kumar told CBS New York that the pouches are "marketed as being products that can help you quit smoking," but said that experts "have no data to substantiate that."

-"They're marketed as being safe, but we really have no long-term data," she said.
+Philip Morris International, the parent company of Zyn manufacturer Swedish Match, told CBS News it has not marketed the product for smoking cessation, and says all of its products "fully meet and exceed the regulations governing the industry."

+"Our marketing practices—which prohibit the use of social media influencers—are focused on preventing underage access and set the benchmark for the industry.
+Real-world evidence shows this approach is working: the latest data from the Centers for Disease Control and Prevention and the FDA show oral nicotine pouch use by those under the legal age remains exceptionally low," the company said in a statement.

 Even if using these products as an alternative to smoking, Dr. Mustali Dohadwala, medical director and practitioner at cardiology-focused private practice Heartsafe, says he wouldn't consider it a lesser of the two evils.
 Instead, "it's certainly a different evil."